 What Is Text Neck from our Chiropractor?

 The neck is a complex, coordinated structure made up on bones, joints, ligaments, muscles, fascia and nerves.
-The neck is built for mobility.
+Our Oakville Chiropractor says the neck is built for mobility.
 Our necks allow for more rotation than any other part of the spine, but with that increased freedom of movement comes an increased vulnerability.
 Additionally, our neck’s are supporting the bowling ball we call a ‘head’.
 All the muscles, bones and nerves work in harmony when the neck and head are held in a healthy, neutral posture.
 When the head and neck are moved from those ‘ideal’ postures, problems start to arise.
 The term ‘Text Neck’ was coined by an American chiropractor, and refers to the neck pain and damage caused by looking own at a cellphone (or other electronic device) too frequently and for too long.

 This condition is a result of overstretching of the muscles behind the neck and shortening of the muscles in the front.
 It can also lead to extra wear and tear of the cervical spine.
 ‘Text neck’ is the close relative of ‘upper crossed syndrome’.